KV Arena

-KV Arena is an indoor sporting arena located in Karlovy Vary, Czech Republic, built in 2009.
+KV Arena is an indoor sporting arena located in Karlovy Vary, Czech Republic, which opened on 19 June 2009.
 The maximum capacity of the arena is 7,500 people, or 5,874 seating people for ice hockey matches.
 It is currently home to the HC Energie Karlovy Vary ice hockey team.

 KV Arena comprises 4 interconnecting halls: Multi-purpose Hall (Main Hall), Training Hall, Ball Sports Hall and Swimming Pool.